mmondics/openshift-intro/README.md

 ![ocp-stack](images/ocp-stack.png)

-**OpenShift Container Platform**, commonly referred to as OCP, is a Kubernetes environment for managing the lifecycle of container-based applications and their dependencies on various computing platforms, such as bare metal, virtualized, on-premises, and in cloud.
-OpenShift Container Platform deploys, configures and manages containers.
-OpenShift Container Platform offers usability, stability, and customization of its components.
+**OpenShift Container Platform**, commonly referred to as OpenShift or OCP, is a Kubernetes environment for managing the lifecycle of container-based applications and their dependencies on various computing platforms, such as bare metal, virtualized, on-premises, and in cloud.
+OpenShift deploys, configures and manages containers.
+OpenShift offers usability, stability, and customization of its components.

-OpenShift Container Platform utilizes a number of computing resources, known as [nodes](#glossary-of-terms).
-A node has a lightweight, secure operating system based on Red Hat Enterprise Linux (RHEL), known as Red Hat Enterprise Linux CoreOS (RHCOS).
+OpenShift utilizes a number of computing resources, known as [nodes](#glossary-of-terms).
+Each node runs a lightweight, secure operating system based on Red Hat Enterprise Linux (RHEL), known as Red Hat Enterprise Linux CoreOS (RHCOS).

-After a node is booted and configured, it obtains a container runtime, such as [CRI-O](#glossary-of-terms) or Docker, for managing and running the images of container workloads scheduled to it.
+After a node is booted and configured, it obtains the [CRI-O](#glossary-of-terms) container runtime for managing and running the images of container workloads scheduled to it.
 The Kubernetes agent, or [kubelet](#glossary-of-terms) schedules container workloads on the node.
 The kubelet is responsible for registering the node with the cluster and receiving the details of container workloads.

-OpenShift Container Platform configures and manages the networking, load balancing and routing of the cluster.
-OpenShift Container Platform adds cluster services for monitoring the cluster health and performance, logging, and for managing upgrades.
+OpenShift configures and manages the networking, load balancing and routing of the cluster.
+OpenShift adds cluster services for monitoring the cluster health and performance, logging, and for managing upgrades.

 The container image registry and [OperatorHub](#glossary-of-terms) provide Red Hat certified products and community-built software for providing various application services within the cluster.
 These applications and services manage the applications deployed in the cluster, databases, frontends and user interfaces, application runtimes and business automation, and developer services for development and testing of container applications.

 You can manage applications within the cluster either manually by configuring [deployments](#glossary-of-terms) of containers running from pre-built images or through resources known as [Operators](#glossary-of-terms).
-You can build custom images from pre-build images and source code, and store these custom images locally in an internal, private or public registry.
+OpenShift can also build and deploy custom images from *source code* so you developers can focus on *developing* - without learning new skills such as containerizing their code.

 ## Overview of the OpenShift Web Console